Police crisis intervention team: Canada

 Some cities in Canada have implemented Crisis Intervention Teams based on three models.
 The Mobile Crisis Intervention Team (MCIT) model pairs a police officer with a nurse and responds to calls after first-responders have rendered or as first-responders render the scene safe.
 The Mobile Crisis Rapid Response Team (RRT) model responds directly to calls relating to people in crisis.
 The Crisis Outreach and Support Team (COAST) model sends teams by appointment through a hotline and often provides social services.
 Cities in Canada vary on which models they choose to implement.

 Toronto

 The Toronto Police Service MCIT has existed since the year 2000.
-However, the MCIT unit received significant attention after the shooting death of immigrant, Sammy Yatim, when a Toronto police officer intervened aggressively against Yatim who was holding a knife aboard a streetcar.
+However, the MCIT unit received significant attention after the shooting death of immigrant, Sammy Yatim, when a Toronto police officer intervened aggressively against Yatim, who was holding a knife aboard a streetcar.
 The expansion of the MCIT unit was recommended in a subsequent coroner's inquest into police shootings of suspects with edged weapons.
 Toronto Police MCIT teams are composed of mental health nurses from various local hospitals paired with a police officer.
 The team responds to calls as secondary responders.

+Montreal

+The Service de police de la Ville de Montréal (SPVM) operates police “co-response” teams that pair police officers with non-police personnel such as social workers or mental health workers. the SPVM maintained eight major co-response teams, including five added since the summer of 2020.
+One such team, ESUP, was created in 2013 following four police killings of people experiencing a mental health crisis over the preceding two years.
+An analysis of the coroner reports that followed these deaths found that most recommendations were not implemented, except for the introduction of tasers and co-response teams.
+The impact of these teams has been described as inconclusive, with police figures suggesting they are present in about 6% of crisis calls.
+A local case study has described these co-response teams as a public relations strategy to avoid implementing structural reforms in policing and health care.